246816/DE1_Project_25/README.md

 # The main aspects of our project are:

 * Being able to measure distance using ultrasound, based on the knowledge of the speed of sound waves.
-* Displaying said distance using clever code developed by Adam and Vojtěch.
+* Displaying said distance using code developed by Adam and Vojtěch.

 ## Hardware